-The commodity price estimate used to calculate the CoP must be determined by the split between RPP and non-RPP Class A and Class B customers based on actual data and using the most current RPP (TOU) prices established.
-The calculation must also include the impact of the most current Ontario Electricity Rebate.
+The commodity price estimate used to calculate the CoP must be determined by the split between RPP and non-RPP Class A and Class B customers based on actual data and using the most current RPP (TOU) prices established for the November 1, 2021 to-

+October 31, 2022 period..
+The calculation must also include the impact of the most up to datecurrent Ontario Electricity Rebate, currently set at of 17.0% on the total bill.
 Distributors must complete Appendix 2-Z - Commodity Expense.

-The calculation must further use the most recently approved Uniform Transmission Rates (UTRs), Smart Metering Entity charge and regulatory charges.
+The calculation must further use the most recentrecently approved Uniform Transmission Rates (UTRs), Smart Metering Entity charge and regulatory charges.